BSC-ES/autosubmit/docs/source/userguide/configure/index.rst

     * - PARAMETERS
       - Description
     * - PLATFORM
-      - allows you to execute the job in a platform of your choice.
+      - Allows you to execute the job in a platform of your choice.
 It must be defined in the experiment's platforms.yml file or to have the value 'LOCAL' that always refer to the machine running Autosubmit.
     * - RUNNING
-      - defines if jobs runs only once or once per start-date, member or chunk.
+      - Defines if jobs runs only once or once per start-date, member or chunk.
 Options are: once, date, member, chunk
     * - DEPENDENCIES
-      - defines dependencies from job as a list of parents jobs separated by spaces.
+      - Defines dependencies from job as a list of parents jobs separated by spaces.
 For example, if 'new_job' has to wait for "old_job" to finish, you must add the line "DEPENDENCIES: old_job".

 .. note::